 Water for the town of Narsaq is sourced from three rivers (combined annual flow 6 Mm3).
 At this flow rate the estimated annual baseline mass transport of fluoride of 4,500 kg/year.
 WHO guidelines for drinking water (1993) have a critical load of fluoride of 1.5 g/m3, which corresponds to 9,000 kg/year.
-This denotes a margin of 4,500 kg/year as maximum 'buffer load', i.e. the safety margin between the background limit and the critical limit.
+There is a margin of 4,500 kg/year as maximum 'buffer load', i.e. the safety margin between the background limit and the critical limit.

-Table 38 sets out the estimated deposition of fluoride in different scenarios.
-The data shows that the maximum buffer load will be exceeded under the following conditions amongst those that were modelled:
+Table 38 sets out the estimated deposition of fluoride if 1% or 10% of the aerosol landed in the Narsaq drinking water catchment.
+The data shows that the maximum buffer load will not be exceeded, even for 6 storm events per year and all wind directions were towards the catchment area.